apache/doris-website/versioned_docs/version-2.1/admin-manual/config/fe-config.md

 #### `yarn_config_dir`

-Default：DorisFE.DORIS_HOME_DIR + "/lib/yarn-config"
+Default: DorisFE.DORIS_HOME_DIR + "/lib/yarn-config"

-Default yarn config file directory ，Each time before running the yarn command, we need to check that the  config file exists under this path, and if not, create them.
+Default yarn config file directory , Each time before running the yarn command, we need to check that the  config file exists under this path, and if not, create them.

 #### `yarn_client_path`